niermann/holoaverage/docs/overview.rst

 can be averaged.
 Obviously this a-posteriori alignment of the  data is the reasoning behind recording a series instead of a single hologram with prolonged exposure.

-The tracked and adjusted fluctuations are:
+The tracked and adjusted instabilities are:

 * Biprism drift (corresponds to a change of the global phase of the individual hologram of the series).
 * Hologram contrast (corresponds to a change of the global amplitude of the individual hologram of the series).